 This is truly a lovely place for a stopover and to explore the surrounding areas.
 The staff members were helpful and always smiling, nothing was too much trouble.
 Thank you Canyon Lodge!

-For more information on Canyon Lodge please visit the Gondwana Collection website
+For more information on Canyon Lodge and to make your booking, please click here

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA